suse-projects/source/README.md

 ### Featuring a Project

+**NOTE: The list of featured projects is maintained by the PM Team.
+Please do not set your own project to be Featured.**

 If the project is to be featured, add it to the `featured` key in `config.yaml`.
 The number of featured projects is set in the `featuredLimit` variable in `config.yaml`.
 Only the first projects up to that limit will appear as featured projects in the cards at the top of the page.

 Featured projects must have a logo (see above).